ganaware/win-ssh-agent/README.txt

-		    win-ssh-agent, win-ssh-askpass
+		win-ssh-agent, win-ssh-askpass (for the cygwin openssh)

 1. Introduction

-	When using the ssh-agent with X, you can start the ssh-agent in the .xsession or the .xinitrc.
-Then all your programs are able to refer to environment variables the SSH_AGENT_PID and the SSH_AUTH_SOCK.
-It must be very useful.
+	With the win-ssh-agent, we can use the ssh-agent (available in the cygwin openssh) in the more smart way.

-	In the cygwin, however, it may be difficult to set up the environment variables that can be referred to by all your programs.
-In such case, you need to start all relevant programs, which might need to use the ssh, as child processes of the shell (e.g. bash) in which you eval'ed the ssh-agent.
+	Normally, we need to start all relevant programs, which might need to use the ssh, as child processes of the shell (e.g. bash) in which you eval'ed the ssh-agent.
+Because, the programs must be able to refer to environment variables that set by the ssh-agent.

-	The win-ssh-agent enables all programs to refer to the environment variables of the ssh-agent, i.e. the SSH_AGENT_PID and the SSH_AUTH_SOCK.
+	The win-ssh-agent enables all programs to refer to the environment variables of the ssh-agent, i.e. the SSH_AUTH_SOCK.
+Now, we no longer need to start programs as child processes of the shell.

-	The win-ssh-askpass can fulfill the same function of the ssh-askpass for X.
+2. Install

+	The win-ssh-agent.exe and the win-ssh-askpass.exe should be in the same directory (e.g. /usr/local/bin/) .

+	Install the cygwin openssh by the cygwin setup.exe.
+	I confirmed that the openssh-5.8p1-1 worked properly.

+	# The openssh 5.9p1-1 does not work.
+Its ssh-agent does not
+	# create the UNIX-domain socket.
+I think it is a bug.

+	The system wide PATH environment variable must have /bin of the cygwin (e.g. PATH=C:\cygwin\bin;...)

+3. Run and Terminate

+	To run, double-click the win-ssh-agent.exe .

+	It asks the pass-phrases.
+After you fulfill them, the win-ssh-agent stays in the notification area of the taskbar.

+	To terminate it, right-click the icon in the notification area, then choose "Exit".

-2. Behaviors
+4. Behaviors

 	After the win-ssh-agent started, it will make the ssh-agent automatically start.
 And then the below environment variables